What my website will do for you

 Well, you’ve gotten this far, so I guess that means you’re at least a little bit interested in what I have to say, which is absolutely brilliant!
 If you’re interested in more of my ramblings and want to get a free ebook, then subscribe to my e-mail list!
 I’ll only mail you every once in a while with a new blog post.

-To be frank, it makes life a lot easier for me because the more people sign up to my newsletter, the less I need to promote my blog on social media (I'm a very reluctant social media user) because I can update you with new posts via e-mail.
+To be honest, it makes life a lot easier for me because the more people sign up to my newsletter, the less I need to promote my blog on social media (I'm a very reluctant social media user) because I can keep you updated via e-mail.
 It's the best way to stay up-to-date with all the new blog posts I publish here.
-If you do eventually become tired of my musings, you can always just unsubscribe.